rossetti/KSLBook/docs/06-Chapter6.md

 :::
 ***

 The `initialize()` method creates 10 instances of the `SignalEntity` subclass of the `Entity` class and activates each entity's `waitForSignalProcess` process.
 It also schedules an event to cause the signal to occur at time 3.0.
-In the signal event, the reference to the signal, `signal,` is used to call the `signal()` method of of the `Signal` class.
+In the signal event, the reference to the `Signal` class instance, `signal,` is used to call the `signal()` method of of the `Signal` class.
 The first 5 waiting entities are signaled using a Kotlin [range.](https://kotlinlang.org/docs/ranges.html)  The output from the process is as follows.

 ```
 0.0 > before waiting for the signal: ID_1